-Please note priority is given to Natural Environment Research Council (NERC) researchers or staff from a NERC research centre to borrow the kit.
+Please note priority is given to the Natural Environment Research Council (NERC) funded researchers (and those who support them) and staff from a NERC research centre to borrow the kit.

 AccessLabs are a way for researchers to build new relationships and help those working in their local community access and use scientific research.
 NERC worked with non-profit organisations the British Science Association and FoAM to launch AccessLab, running three workshops held in:

 - Exeter for journalists and the media

 If you would like to develop a similar event you can read the comprehensive ‘how to run an AccessLab’ guide.

 NERC has launched an interactive platform, HoldThis.Space, in collaboration with:

 The platform helps young adults to understand and process their feelings related to climate change, such as eco-anxiety, grief or guilt.

 The platform uses insights from environmental science to help young people build evidence-based scenarios of a more hopeful, sustainable future.
 It prompts audiences to think about how they can take action to make a difference.

 HoldThis.Space has been co-designed with a team of: